RINKING performance at SLV

 - Swanston Street

 - Creators: Christine Eid & Laurence Billiet

-Join us for a premiere multimedia performance that tells the story of the Beyer family, who were at the heart of the 19th-century rollerskating craze in Australia and New Zealand.
+Join us for a premiere multimedia performance that provides glimpses into the story of the Beyer family, who were at the heart of the 19th-century rollerskating craze in Australia and New Zealand.